 This approach serves me really well in Ruby.
 I would proceed to test-drive each of the components.
 In Crystal, this same approach doesn’t work, because of the compiler.
 Running the spec would result in the compiler complaining that it doesn’t now about

-Config, as opposed of a spec failure that can be marked as pending.
+Config, as opposed to a spec failure that can be marked as pending.
 I can’t even test-drive

 It became evident pretty quickly that the language itself was pushing me to work differently.
 I settled on commenting out code as a strategy to enable the code to compile, so that I could continue to test-drive.
 I didn’t love it, but got used to it.